mtulio/glpi-sdk-python/README.md

 ## Description

-This is a API SDK writen in Python to help developers integrate their apps, APIS and scripts in your GLPI infrastructure.
-This SDK abstract the [GLPI API Rest](https://github.com/glpi-project/glpi/blob/9.1/bugfixes/apirest.md)
+This SDK is written in Python to help developers integrate their apps, APIS and scripts in GLPI infrastructure.
+This SDK abstract the [GLPI Rest API](https://github.com/glpi-project/glpi/blob/9.1/bugfixes/apirest.md)

-To usage it, you should have username, password and API-Token for your GLPI server.
+To usage it, you should have username, password and API-Token from your GLPI server.

 See also: